Study Language Technology

 Language technology is a truly interdisciplinary field that combines linguistics, computer science, information technology, mathematics, cognitive science, phonetics, psychology, translation studies and research artificial intelligence.
 In practice, language technology focuses on the machine-assisted modelling and processing of natural language.
 Language technology includes theoretical research in computational linguistics and the development of real-world applications such as grammar checkers, proofreading tools, information retrieval engines, speech recognition and synthesis, machine translation and intelligent interactive systems.

 At the University of Helsinki, you can study courses in language technology within the BA in Languages (as part of the language sciences, i.e., linguistics, study track) and in the MA of Linguistic Diversity and Digital Humanities (LingDig, formerly LingDA).
-For more information about specific courses, please have a look at our course overview and the module structure.
-For our LingDig students we also have more information in this moodle page.
+For more information about specific courses, please have a look at our course overview.
+For our LingDig students we also have more information in Moodle: LingDig student info.

-If you have started your studies before 2017, take a look at the course correspondences in the old and new curricula.
-We also have a list of recent master theses in language technology, a list of project proposals and ideas and a form for students looking for project supervisors.
+We also have a list of recent PhD and master’s theses in language technology, a list of project proposals and ideas and a form for students looking for project supervisors.

 The following picture illustrates studies in language technology at the BA and MA level.
 Columns are study periods and rows are academic years starting with the fall semester.
 You can click on the image to view it in larger size:

-• Green boxes indicate common courses for all students of the language sciences study track at BA level and common courses for all students of the MA programme, 10 ECTS each
+• Green boxes indicate common courses for all students of the language sciences study track at BA level and one common course for all students of the MA programme.

-• Blue boxes mark courses in language technology , some of which are compulsory and some optional, 5 ECTS each.
+• Blue boxes mark courses in language technology , some of which are compulsory and some optional.
 The brightly colored boxes indicate the recommended time to take the courses, but alternative times are possible as well as indicated using a pale blue color with dashed boundaries.

 • Orange boxes show a selection of BA courses in general linguistics